 |Yukon Territory||Wildlife Act|

 The following list presents the families of migratory birds named in Article I of the Convention as amended by the 1995 Protocol.
-It incorporates changes to family taxonomy as published in the American Ornithologists’ Union Check-list of North American Birds, seventh edition, up to and including the 52nd Supplement to the Check-list, published in the scientific journal The Auk (Chesser et al., 2011).
+It incorporates changes to family taxonomy as published in the American Ornithologists' Union Check-list of North American Birds, seventh edition, up to and including the 55th Supplement to the check-list, published in the scientific journal The Auk (Chesser et al., 2014).

 1. Migratory Game Birds: